agoragames/silver_spoon/README.md

 # SilverSpoon

 Entitlements in Redis.
-A simple wrapper around Redis hashes for adding, removing, and checking existence of entitlements.
+A simple wrapper around Redis hashes for adding, removing, retrieving and checking existence of entitlements.

 ## Installation